Homerade/elixir-blog/README.md

 WIP
 * Update Phoenix views as I go for Phoenix improvement for me and the site
-* posts: personal notes on things I'm looking at
+* posts: personal tech notes on things I'm looking at

 ## Get it running